Preppy

 {{def(YOUR_ARGUMENT_LIST)}}

-This is a special construct which must be placed near the top of a .prep file.
+This one is a special construct which must be placed near the top of a .prep file.
 If used, it should be the first preppy directive.
 It allows you to explicitly declare the parameters which will be passed in.
 You can do most of the things you can do with a Python function: positional arguments, keyword arguments, and *args

 and **kwds